MINI Aceman review – a sporty small EV with an upmarket cabin

 MINI has mastered options over the years, and curates them into packs.
 Here they are called Level 1 to Level 3, with the first bringing a head-up display, Comfort Access, wireless smartphone charging and heated front seats.
 Level 2 brings a glass roof, tinted rear windows and a Harman Kardon stereo upgrade.
 For electric front seats with memory and massage functions, advanced parking assist, augmented reality sat-nav and an interior camera you’ll need Level 3.

 With no separate driver’s display, we think the head-up display is a must-have option for the Aceman, so it’s a shame that this can’t be optioned individually.
 Instead, Aceman E customers will need to fork out £2,000 for the Level 1 pack.
-At least this pack is fitted as standard to the Aceman SE.
+This pack is at least fitted as standard to the Aceman SE, so think very carefully if you are considering the Aceman E as you may just be better off springing the extra £4,500 for the improved range and level of standard equipment.

 Key features | |